MissionBit/intro-curriculum/subjects/setup/index.md

 If you end up enjoying GitHub and want to keep some of your schoolwork there privately, you can apply to have your account upgraded for free at https://education.github.com/

-> Nobody asked about the privacy/email issues so I didn't cover it.
-I
-> also didn't cover anything about education.github.io.
-This seemed
-> like a topic best left for later in the semester.

 Intro Survey
 ============